Lyall/MGSHDFix/README.md

 ### MGS 3
 - Strength of post-processing (DOF etc) is vastly reduced at higher resolutions.
+- FMV fix is broken at the moment.

 ### MGS2
 - Many assets are not scaled correctly (captions, some screen effects etc).
 - Strength of post-processing (bloom etc) is vastly reduced at higher resolutions.
+- FMV fix is broken at the moment.

 ## Screenshots